07740 877 544 [email protected]

 Frosted window film (or etched glass vinyl) is a popular choice for window graphics in Dundee.

-The vinyl is often used for businesses and retailers.
-In addition to glass panes in and around the home.
-Frosted window film provides privacy and will diffuse light, as well as decoration on glass.
+The vinyl is often used by businesses and retailers, in addition to glass panes in and around the home.
+Frosted window film provides privacy and will diffuse light, as well as decorate glass.

 This project used the film for both privacy and decoration.

 Angela McGouldrick is an interior designer.
 She contacted me to describe her vision for her friend’s window graphics.

 Angela’s friend, Diane, had built a pergola in her back garden.
 Railings and a wild garden are on the opposite side of the pergola.
 Window graphics were chosen to disguise what was behind the pergola but still allow light to shine through.

 The pergola’s natural wooden finish, citrus trees and surrounding blossoms evoked a Far Eastern feel.
 With this in mind, the concept was born.

 Angela had found an image of a blossom tree for a main focal point in the garden.
 She wanted to combine the full colour tree illustration with bamboo shapes.
 Angela’s idea combined the bamboo shapes stencilled out of the 3m by 2m window.
 In addition to the full colour blossom tree.

 I had to figure out the most efficient way to produce the artwork.

 With a 3m span, there’d be at least two sections of the etched film.
 The vinyl was installed vertically, like wallpaper.
 It was important that there were no visible seams in the frosted film because I didn’t want to see the joined vertical edges.